viswatejan/viswatejan.github.io/index.md

 * **Architectural Design:** Applied Domain Driven Design principles to architect and develop a CQRS-based, scalable, and highly available multi-tenant access management system, Security360.
 Implemented fine-grained access control (Role & Attribute Based Access Control) to secure web applications and services.
 * **Product Development:** Designed and developed multiple web services, cron jobs, and event/stream processing applications integral to Security360.
 * **Performance Optimization:** Converted the authorization service to a native application using GraalVM, reducing startup time from 8 seconds to under 500 milliseconds, significantly enhancing scalability and memory efficiency.
+* **Agentic AI**: Developed an MCP server that enhances GitHub Copilot with custom tools and resources, enabling teams to seamlessly integrate their Java applications with Security360.
+Contributed to reference implementations using Google ADK and applied industry best practices to strengthen the security posture of MCP servers.
+Designed a scalable architecture capable of interacting with third‑party agents and MCP servers secured by a variety of identity providers.
 * **Auditing & Reporting:** Implemented comprehensive auditing and reporting capabilities for Security360 using Hibernate Envers.
 * **Library Development:** Developed Spring Boot auto-configuration and Quarkus extension libraries to streamline the integration of Security360 with web applications and services.
+* **One in a Million Miler Excellence Award** — recognized for exceptional long‑term commitment, reliability, and sustained high performance.

 ### J.B.
 Hunt Transport Inc – `Senior Software Engineer` – `Lowell, AR, USA` – `06/2019 – 01/2021`
 * **Leadership & Mentorship:** Assisted and mentored the team, enhancing their skills and productivity.